List on Bids44 →

 Seller’s Guide — How to Maximize Your Hyundai Tucson Resale

-- Ensure All Electricals Work: Test the AC, power windows, music system, all lights, and the reverse camera.
-Faulty electricals are immediate negotiation points for buyers.
+Ensure All Electricals Work.
+Test the AC, power windows, music system, all lights, and the reverse camera.
+Any non-functional item will be a negotiation point for buyers.

 Final Verdict — Should You Buy or Sell in 2026?